Frequently Asked Questions

 With the West-Antarctic Treaty , signed on September 24, 2010 both micronations reached a diplomatic agreement: Westarctica recognized the sovereignty and territorial claims of Flandrensis, in return Flandrensis and the micronational community recognized all the rest of Mary Byrd land as Westarctican territory.

 From our view, yes.
 The Antarctic Treaty prevented any new claims on Antarctica by countries but the treaty didn’t mention claims by individual persons.
 So, the founder claimed the islands in his personal name and sent letters to the United Nations and to the nations who signed the Antarctic Treaty to inform them of his claim, thereafter he grants his islands to the Grand Duchy.
-The territorial claims of the Grand Duchy of Flandrensis are an important symbolic statement to the international community: Antarctica is one of the only places on earth that is not continuously inhabited by human beings and we want to keep it that way!
+No country has responded to these claims, and therefore no objections have been raised.

-Your name and symbols have no references to the white continent.
-Why not the Grand Duchy of Siple Island with a penguin in the flag?
+Q12.
+Your name and symbols have no references to the whitecontinent.
+Why not the Grand Duchy of Siple Island?

-Do Flandrensians consider themselves sovereign citizens, or are they connected to such movements?
+Q14.
+Do Flandrensians consider themselves “sovereign citizens”, or are they connected to such movements?

 No!
 Flandrensis has never been part of such movements, nor has it ever been associated with them.